wp-plugins/flexible-posts-widget/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed incorrect use of rtrim in getTemplateHierarchy when getting custom template files.
+(Props: @mortenf)

 = 3.1 =
 * Internationalized and added Spanish language support.
 (Props: @elarequi)
 * Added support for Media post types with "image/" mime types to be displayed directly in the default template.